 5. Stay Hydrated

 Water is nature’s answer to so many health problems.
-Staying hydrated keeps vein walls from narrowing and can prevent constipation, which also stresses the venous system.
+Staying hydrated will keep vein walls from narrowing and can even prevent constipation, which also stresses the venous system.

 Even if you think you are not at risk of varicose veins, it is still very important to get checked to determine if there are any other underlying, ongoing conditions that may have not caused any noticeable symptoms.
 Give us a call at 888.768.3467 to find out how we can help you be healthier for the holidays.
 We offer a variety of treatments for varicose veins, spider veins, and other symptoms of vein disease.
 Our treatments take about 15-30 minutes depending on the severity of your condition, and require little recovery time so that you can get back to living your life right away.

 Don’t feel like calling?
 Click the button below to schedule your appointment online.